 Traumatic neuroma (amputation neuroma, pseudoneuroma, scar neuroma) – Traumatic neuroma is a solitary papulonodular tumor at a previous site of trauma, surgery / amputation, or scar.
 It is thought to form as aberrant nerve regeneration following injury, with subsequent inflammation, fibrosis, scarred tissue formation, and disorganized proliferation of nerve fascicles.
-This entity has no specific predilection for gender, anatomic site, or age.
+This entity has no specific predilection for sex, anatomic site, or age.
 Some rudimentary supernumerary digits are considered a congenital variant of traumatic neuroma due to in utero amputation of a supernumerary digit.

 Palisaded encapsulated neuroma (PEN, solitary circumscribed neuroma) – Palisaded encapsulated neuroma is a solitary, spontaneous papulonodular growth secondary to the proliferation of nerve fibers encapsulated within the perineum (hence its encapsulation).
 There is no clear etiology.
 Often PEN favors the face, but it can also appear on the neck, genitalia, trunk, extremities, hands, and feet.
 It is most common in middle-aged adults.
 As opposed to traumatic neuroma, there is typically no inciting trauma.